 Economic cosmopolitanism is perhaps less often defended among philosophers and more often among economists (e.g., Hayek, Friedman) and certain politicians, especially in the richer countries of this world.
 It is the view that one ought to cultivate a single global economic market with free trade and minimal political involvement.
 It tends to be criticized rather than advanced by philosophical cosmopolitans, as many of them regard it as at least a partial cause of the problem of vast international economic inequality.
 These debates about the desirability of a fully globalized market have intensified in recent years, as a result of the end of the Cold War and the increasing reach of the market economy.

 One of the most common objections to cosmopolitanism attacks a position that is in fact made of straw.
 Often it is said that cosmopolitanism is meaningless without the context of a world–state or that cosmopolitanism necessarily involves the commitment to a world state.
 These claims are historically uninformed, because cosmopolitanism as a concept arose in the first instance as a metaphor for a way of life and not in literal guise.
 Ever since, there have been cosmopolitans who do not touch on the issue of international political organization, and of those who do, very few defend the ideal of a world–state.
 Furthermore, even those cosmopolitans who do favor a world-state tend to support something more sophisticated that cannot be dismissed out of hand, such as a thin conception of world government with layered sovereignty.

-The more serious and philosophically interesting challenges to cosmopolitanism come in two main forms.
+There are, however, serious and philosophically interesting challenges to cosmopolitanism itself, and they come in two main forms.
 The first calls into question the possibility of realizing the cosmopolitan ideal, while the second queries its desirability.
 We discuss these two challenges to the different forms of cosmopolitanism in turn.

 3.1 Political cosmopolitanism